 Sober, in the context of winning a Michigan license appeal, means alcohol-free, and committed to reaming that way.

 There's an old saying that you sometimes can't see the forest through the trees.
 This issue about sobriety is critically important to the state, and is even more important to me because I provide a guarantee that if I take your license appeal, I'll win it.
-I charge $3000 (payable in 3 installments of $1000) to get your license back or obtain a clearance.
+I charge $3200 (payable in 3 installments: $1200 down and 2 subsequent payments of $1000) to get your license back or obtain a clearance.
 You will only pay me one time to get your clearance.
 My guarantee, however, requires honest-to-goodness sobriety.
 Once I join forces with a client, I'm in it for the long haul.
 And while I am in business to make money, I make that money winning all my cases the first time, and not having to come back a second time to do "warranty work."